WHAT’S SHE WILL SURVIVE’S MISSION?

-I spent nearly two years compiling these resources (during baby naptimes/evenings/after work) because it’s important that no one victimised by sexual abuse or violence should have to deal with their trauma alone.
 Too many cultures in the world silence the voices of women and girls.
 It’s important for all genders to speak out against discrimination and abuse.
 And it’s especially important for victims of sexual abuse or violence to feel empowered to find their voices.
 This is a critical step in the road to recovery.
-Too many women and girls feel like they have no support after trauma and I intend to change that with she will survive.
+Too many women and girls (and others) feel like they have no support after trauma and she will survive was built to support people in this awful situation.
 This is the first step.

-My focus is primarily on empowering and supporting women and girls (based on what I felt was missing throughout my own personal journey of survival), but this is a place where anyone and everyone can come to find help.
+The focus is primarily on empowering and supporting women and girls (based on my own personal journey), but this is a place where anyone and everyone can come to find help.

 The second step is spreading awareness with the intent to eradicate harmful behaviours, social stigmas and cultural norms which contribute to gender inequality and encourage violence or abuse against women or girls.